wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 ### Delete default storage and configuration folders

-When Edge Data Store is installed on the new device, the new system has a default configuration.
+When EDS is installed on the new device, the new system has a default configuration.
 Perform the following steps to delete the default storage and configuration folders on the new device:

 1. Use the Windows Task Manager to stop the Edge Data Store service.
 2. Once the service has stopped, navigate to the _C:\ProgramData\OSIsoft\EdgeDataStore_ directory, and delete the default storage and configuration folders from the new device.